williamjiang26/small-business-software/README.md

 ## Broad Product Solution
-a tool to manage order fulfillment in a small business
+A tool to manage order fulfillment in a SMB that is easy to use with a comprehensive workflow that addresses the main challenges of manual work

 ## Functional Requirements
 - create customer order
 - track customer orders
 - create product order